-The application must use only one of the two initialization sequences: rtems_initialize_executive or rtems_initialize_executive_early and rtems_initialize_executive_late.
+The application must use only one of the two initialization sequences: rtems_initialize_executive_executive_executive_and rtems_initialize_executive_late.

 4.4.4 SHUTDOWN_EXECUTIVE - Shutdown RTEMS

 '''

 void rtems_shutdown_executive(

 rtems_unsigned32 result

 );

 '''

 This directive is called when the application wishes to shutdown RTEMS and return control to the board support package.
 The board support package resumes execution at the code immediately following the invocation of the rtems_initialize_executive directive.